MartinezAgullo/agents-crewai-tactical-multimodal/README.md

 ```bash
 vim src/tactical/config/execution_config.yaml
 ```
-From here you can control wether or not to use the enhance LLM manager, the consumtion of MQTT messages and the open telemetry monitoring.
+From here you can control whether or not to use the enhance LLM manager, the consumtion of MQTT messages and the open telemetry monitoring.
 ```bash
 execute_LLM_manager: false
 enable_MQTT_consumer: false